-As with the other Abstract Expressionist artists, interest in her work declined in the 1960s and 1970s, but her popularity was renewed in the following decades.
-In 1960 she escaped the New York art scene and went to Baltimore, Maryland, where she was appointed chief of the graduate painting program at the Maryland Institute College of Art.
+As with the other Abstract Expressionists, interest in Hartigan's work declined in the 1960s and 1970s, but her popularity was renewed in the following decades.
+In 1960 she escaped the New York art scene and went to Baltimore, Maryland, where she was appointed director of the graduate painting program at the Maryland Institute College of Art.
 Her work at the end of the 1980s is dominated by a series of large-scale watercolors.
 She has been the subject of retrospectives at the Fort Wayne Museum of Art, Indiana, in 1981; at the American University in Washington, D.C. in 1987; and at the Kouros Gallery, New York, in 1989.
-Grace Hartigan died in Baltimore on November 15, 2008.
+Hartigan died in Baltimore on November 15, 2008.